hasura/graphql-engine/docs/graphql/core/schema/custom-functions.rst

 Let's take a look at an example where the ``SETOF`` table is already part of the existing schema.

+Let's say we have the following schema:

+author (id uuid, name text, city text, email text, phone integer, address text)

-In our article/author schema, let's say we've created and tracked a custom function, ``search_articles``, with the following definition:
+Let's say we've created and tracked a custom function, ``search_articles``, with the following definition:

 .. code-block:: plpgsql